Our Transformation journey

 The Group’s Owner-Driver Programme was established in 2010 to assist Black drivers in starting their businesses.
 The project contributes points to our B-BBEE scorecard while providing efficiencies and improved consumer service levels in our distribution network.

-We have 27 owner-drivers in the programme, which has created over 75 direct jobs.
-Famous Brands injected R23.5 million of enterprise and supplier development support to these drivers.
-In 2023, owner-driver operated businesses delivered 6.4 million cases to our restaurant network.
+We have 34 owner-drivers in the programme, which has created over 78 direct jobs.
+Famous Brands injected R22.5 million of enterprise and supplier development to these drivers.

 Berlin Beef

 Over 90% of slaughtered stock comes from the commercial sector, although smallholder farmers farm 40% of cattle.
-The main limitations of smallholder livestock production are poor genetic make-up of the cattle and natural resources management.
+The main limitations of smallholder livestock production are poor genetic makeup and natural resource management.
 These limitations affect the quality and consistency of production and reduce the marketability of livestock.
+This project aims to improve the quality of the existing cattle by introducing suitable and adaptable genetic material that the formal market will accept.
+The project also trains farmers on natural resource management to enhance their livestock production.

 Berlin Beef project in numbers